shashsuresh/jpeg-bytes/README.md

 # JPEG - Bytes Converter

-A simple rust program that can recursively convert JPEG files into arrays for later use.
+A simple Rust program that can recursively convert JPEG files into `unsigned char` arrays for later use.